PacketFabric/terraform-provider-packetfabric/docs/index.md

 To do this, you will need appropriate access to that cloud environment.

-You can handle these manually through the cloud service provider's console, or you can use their Terraform provider:
+You can use their Terraform provider:

 * https://registry.terraform.io/providers/hashicorp/aws/latest
 * https://registry.terraform.io/providers/hashicorp/google/latest